Signed in as:

 Movement Artist: Ruth Kent, Dance North Scotland

-The Tale of Ailis & Morag came to life with two magical performances at Lossiemouth Town Hall on 7th and 8th February 2025.
-Featuring live music, puppetry, and a joyous winter gathering, the event was a true celebration of community storytelling.
+he Tale of Ailis & Morag came to life with three performances at Lossiemouth Town Hall on 7th and 8th February 2025.

-Over 100 participants of all ages contributed as puppeteers, choir members, musicians, and makers, bringing incredible energy and creativity.
-Huge thanks to our audiences, supporters, and creative team, including:
+Over 100 participants of all ages contributed as puppeteers, choir members, musicians, and makers, to sell out audiences.
+Huge thanks to our participants, audiences, supporters, and creative team, including:

-Heather Fulton (Frozen Charlotte), Alex Podger, Adam Csenki, Claire Macdonald, Caitlin Strongarm, Ruth Kent (Dance North Scotland), and Kate Mackay.
+Heather Fulton, Co-Director (Frozen Charlotte), Alex Podger, Co-Director/Writer Adam Csenki, Composer, Claire Macdonald, Designer Caitlin Strongarm, Maker/Storyboarder, Ruth Kent, Choreographer (Dance North Scotland), and Kate Mackay, Puppet Design.

 Chapter Three - Equilibrium

-The ambition for Chapter Three would be the development of the piece into a full large-scale community production, bringing together a large multi-generational community cast, professional artists and massed community choirs to create a spectacular outdoor performance.
+The ambition for Chapter Three is to develop the production into a large-scale outdoor community show, bringing together a large multi-generational community cast, professional artists and massed community choirs to create a spectacular outdoor performance.

 We are currently seeking funding/sponsorship for Chapter Three.